Dogs are a special part of the family, and it’s natural to want them to get as much variety and enjoyment from their meals as we do from ours.

 How do I avoid over-feeding my dog?

 Always stick to the serving recommendations for your dog’s size and weight that are provided on the packet.
-If you’re replacing 40% of your dog’s typical dry food meal with wet food, for instance, be sure to serve just 40% of the serving size that’s recommended on the wet food pack.
+If you’re replacing your dog’s typical dry food meal with wet food, for instance, be sure to serve the serving size that’s recommended on the wet food pack.

 Always keep track of your dog’s body weight and ensure they are not gaining too much weight.
 If this is happening, you’re probably feeding your dog too much.